waja/docker-speedtest/README.md

-uilds a docker image with the [speedtest-cli](speedtest-cli) ready to run.
+Builds a docker image with the [speedtest-cli](https://github.com/sivel/speedtest-cli) ready to run.

 Pulled from https://github.com/tianon/dockerfiles/tree/master/speedtest